william33s/EndInternetCensorship/README.md

 # EndInternetCensorship

-A new proxy site that builds on [Degeneracy](https://github.com/Degen-dev/Degeneracy)
+A new proxy site that builds on [Degeneracy](https://github.com/Degen-dev/Degeneracy) *The old demo is not based on Degeneracy*

 Old Replit Demo: https://home.endinternetcensorship.repl.co/